 The project involved the replacement of old, costly and inefficient night storage heaters with a Kensa Shoebox ground source heat pump fitted inside bungalows, houses and flats, with each of the heat pumps connected to ‘micro’ communal ground arrays, where two or more properties share a borehole.

 The ‘micro-district’ method removes the issues surrounding communal plantrooms and shared bills, and also creates access to upfront Energy Company Obligation (ECO) funding via the Kensa and EDF Energy partnership.
-This in addition to the Government’s Non Domestic Renewable Heat Incentive (RHI), which combined with ECO allows social landlords to fully recover their installation costs and create a regular income stream for 20 years to potentially fund other property improvement measures.
+This in addition to the Government’s Non Domestic Renewable Heat Incentive (RHI – this scheme has closed), which combined with ECO allows social landlords to fully recover their installation costs and create a regular income stream for 20 years to potentially fund other property improvement measures.

 Simon Lomax, Managing Director of Kensa Heat Pumps comments: